 By not starting the observation when a Session object is created, it is possible to prepare the Session object pre-observation as well as parse existing protocols from memory into a new Session object.
-It changes the Session's "state" flag to "running", as well as generating an observation ID, setting up a directory for the protocol to live in, and writing the initial files to that directory.
+It changes the Session's "state" flag to "running" (attribute and parameter), as well as generating an observation ID, setting up a directory for the protocol and parameter log to live in, and writing the initial files to that directory.
+It also writes a Session Event "SEEV SESSION %obsID% STARTED" to .aop.